kschuerholt/kschuerholt.github.io/_pages/about.md

 During my PhD, I was a **visiting scholar** with [Michael Mahoney](https://www.stat.berkeley.edu/~mmahoney/) at **ICSI Berkeley**, collaborating on scaling hyper-representations to large models and diverse architectures and weight analysis.
 This collaboration extended to working with [Yaoqing Yang](https://sites.google.com/site/yangyaoqingcmu/) on identifying and utilizing phase transitions in neural networks.
 Additionally, I completed a **PhD Research Internship** with [Minmin Chen](https://mchen24.github.io/) at **Google Deepmind**, focusing on data-free methods to mitigate forgetting in large language models.

-My original background is in mechanical engineering with a focus on simulation science and automatic control, studied at [RWTH Aachen University](https://www.rwth-aachen.de/cms/~a/root/?lidx=1).
-I have visited Aalto University in Helsinki through an Erasmus scholarship and interned at Siemens via Jiatong-University in Shanghai as a DAAD PROMOS scholar.
-Before my PhD, I interned at the [Institute for Snow and Avalanche Research](https://www.slf.ch/en/index.html) with [Henning Loewe](https://www.slf.ch/en/staff/loewe/) on coupled simulations of energy and mass transfer in snowpack.

 ## Research Statement

-As a PostDoc at AIML Lab, my research focuses on scaling hyper-representations towards foundation models of neural networks, which could allow model initialization to be tailored to a specific task or dataset, as well as how models are tuned or evaluated.
+As a PostDoc at AIML Lab, my research focuses on scaling hyper-representations towards foundation models of neural networks, to generate model initialization tailored to a specific task or dataset.
 Further, I continue work on investigating and operationalizing phase transitions in neural network models, which may build understanding on when and why neural network methods perform well.

 I am broadly interested in representation learning, particularly in challenging and impactful domains with sparse and multi-modal data, such as scientific and biomedical applications.